Infant Sleep

 Sleep is very important to your child's healthy growth, development, learning and well-being.
 A lack of sleep affects a child's behaviour, attention, learning and memory.

-Get to know more about your baby's sleep patterns and how to respond at a free "Sleep and Your New Baby" session for parents of newborns, and check our booklet Sleep and Your Growing Baby.
+Get to know more about your baby's sleep patterns and how to respond at a free "Sleep and Your New Baby" session for parents of newborns to 12 weeks of age.

 |